zavetsec/Invoke-ADSecurityAudit/README.md

 - Checks for misconfigurations that are **frequently exploited or create high-impact attack conditions**
 - Maps every finding to MITRE ATT&CK where applicable
 - Reads GPO security settings directly from SYSVOL — no GPMC required
-- Produces a self-contained HTML report + structured CSV
+- Produces a self-contained HTML report + structured TSV

 **Does not:**
 - Enumerate attack paths or graph-based lateral movement chains (use BloodHound for that)